yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 ## Deployment

-Each release of the vaults will have its own "VaultFactory" deployed to make it as simple and trustless a possible to deploy your own vault.
-The vault factory utilizes [ERC-5202](https://eips.ethereum.org/EIPS/eip-5202) Blueprint pattern to allow anyone to trustlessly deploy their own vault that is an exact copy of the previously deployed "Blueprint" vault for that specific version.
+Each release of the vaults will have its own "Vault Factory" deployed to make it as simple and trustless as possible to deploy your own vault.
+The vault factory utilizes [ERC-5202](https://eips.ethereum.org/EIPS/eip-5202) blueprint pattern to allow anyone to trustlessly deploy their vault which is an exact copy of the previously deployed "blueprint" vault for that specific version.

 ** Vaults not deployed through the factory will not be recognized as part of the Yearn ecosystem and may cause issues during runtime.

-To deploy your own vault, simply find the address of the factory for the most recent release [here](INSERT LINK) and call `Factory.deploy_new_vault(params)`.
+To deploy your own vault, simply find the address of the factory for the most recent release here and call `Factory.deploy_new_vault(params)`.

 The needed parameters are:

-**asset**: The ERC-20 compliant token that will be used as the underlying asset to earn yield on for the vault.
+**asset**: The ERC-20 compliant token used as the underlying asset to earn yield on for the vault.
 **name**: The name for your vault that will apply to the token issues to depositers.
-**symbol**: The symbol the token issued to depositers will use.
+**symbol**: The symbol the token issued to depositors will use.
-**role_manager**: The address that will be in charge of giving permissions to other address's to allow access to certain permissioned functions.
+**role_manager**: The address in charge of giving permissions to other addresses which allow access to certain permissioned functions.
 **profit_max_unlock_time**: The time in seconds that profits reported from strategies will be unlocked over.

-The Blueprint ERC standard lowers the gas cost compared to a traditional off chain deployment, however deployments of the vaults are still expected to be relatively expensive costing over 400k gas.
+The blueprint ERC standard lowers the gas cost compared to a traditional off-chain deployment, however, deployments of the vaults are still expected to be relatively expensive costing over 400k gas.

 Once deployed you can get the address of your vault from either the return value of the Factory function or the `NewVault` event emitted by the factory.